sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 ### intent-filter-new-task

-As of Titanium 8.0.0, tiapp.xml property intent-filter-new-task is no longer supported.
+{{% alert title="⚠️ Warning" color="primary" %}}As of Titanium 8.0.0, tiapp.xml property intent-filter-new-task is no longer supported.
 If a Titanium app is currently in the background, then an intent will now resume it and fire a "newintent" event.
-All apps will now simulate "singleTask"-like behavior automatically
+All apps will now simulate "singleTask"-like behavior automatically{{% /alert %}}

 Since launch modes cannot be used with Titanium Android, to offer similar behavior to android:launchMode="singleTask" when using intent filters, you can set the _intent-filter-new-task_ property in your tiapp.xml: